photoprism/photoprism/setup/pkg/linux/README.md

 To update your installation, please stop all running PhotoPrism instances, delete the contents of the `/opt/photoprism` directory by running the command `sudo rm -rf /opt/photoprism/*` and then install the new version as shown above.

 If you used a *.deb* package for the installation, you may need to remove the currently installed `photoprism` package by running `sudo dpkg -r photoprism` before you can install a new version with `sudo dpkg -i package.deb`.
-This is a known issue that we hope to resolve with improved packages in the future.
+This is a known issue that we hope to resolve with improved packages.

 ## Dependencies